Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 Important Note/ Always, always check the requirements of your local préfecture before you start the CDS process.
 Although the application process is very similar across France, local préfectures will often have slight differences.
 So, they might have slightly different paperwork requirements (including which pieces might need to be translated), plus they might have slightly different systems (for appointments and such).
 Don’t just take my word for it.
 Check local requirements on your prefecture website first!

-That said, the process to get your first CDS typically requires 3 separate in-person visits to your local préfecture.
+That said, the process to get your first CDS typically requires 3 separate visits to your local préfecture:

 Deposit Your Dossier & Complete The Interview -> At your official appointment date at the préfecture, you’ll be required to deposit the full “dossier” for your CDS application, including all supporting documents (see below).
 You will likely also be interviewed and asked questions about why you’re asking to stay in France, and how you plan to support yourself while you are here.
 Again, it’s best for both you and your spouse to go together to this, and if you do not speak enough French to make it through the appointment, it’s a good idea to bring a friend or interpreter who can.
 If the prefecture accepts your dossier, you’ll be given a recepissé (basically a paper receipt) that shows you’ve applied for a CDS.